Anchor PDAs and Accounts

 - The description is no longer than 50 characters

-macro will perform a check and throw a custom error in case that
+The require! macro will perform a check and throw a custom error in case that

 check is not successful.